Control application usage

 As you select criteria, such as category and risk level, the list to the right of the criteria updates to show exactly which applications match the criteria.
 The rule you are writing applies to these applications.

-For purposes of this example, select anonymizers/proxies from the Categories list and add it to Destinations and Applications.
-The match criteria should now look like the following graphic.
+For purposes of this example, choose anonymizers/proxy from the Categories list and add it to Destinations and Applications.
+The match criteria should now look similar to the following graphic.

 Application control rule match criteria.